img

 If you've covered everything in this guide, you're now on your way to becoming an advanced Midjourney user.
 Well done - this was quite the deep dive!
 Keep in mind that true expertise comes with experience, so create, explore, and experiment with your prompts to develop your skill.
 The journey to mastering Midjourney lies in creating hundreds, if not thousands, of images.

-For more inspiration, join our Instagram where we share free prompts, offer discounts, and announce new Prompt Builders.
+For more inspiration, join our Youtube channel where we share guides, prompting techniques, and announce new Prompt Builders.
 If you have any questions, feel free to message us on Etsy or through Instagram DMs!

 • The default square image size is 1024 x 1024 px, with grid images being 2048 x 2048 px.
 This is not modifiable.

-• Upscaling images is available, you can make it in Subtle and Creative modes, Upscale uses a lot of GPU time but produces excellent results.
+• Upscaling images is available in Subtle and Creative modes; Upscale uses a lot of GPU time but produces excellent results.

 • Midjourney does not currently support transparent backgrounds or a background removal feature.